 We believe that Generational ZGC will be better suited than its predecessor to most use cases.
 Some workloads might even experience a throughput improvement with Generational ZGC due to lower resource usage.
 For example, when running an Apache Cassandra benchmark Generational ZGC requires a quarter of the heap size yet achieves four times the throughput compared to non-generational ZGC, while still keeping pause times under one millisecond.

-One source of additional overhead is the more capable GC barriers.
+One additional source of overhead is the more capable GC barriers.
 We expect that most of this will be offset by the gains of not having to frequently collect objects in the old generation.

 As is normal for GC development, future improvements and optimizations will be driven by benchmarks and user feedback.
 We intend to keep improving Generational ZGC even after the first release.